haiiliin/pyabaqus/docs/source/_build/html/_sources/getting_started.rst.txt

 Required dependencies:
     * PyQt5, used for GUI window of Job monitoring

-Once you have installed `pyabaqus` and `PyQt5`, you can start to build the Abaqus model right now.
+Once you have installed `pyabaqus` and `PyQt5`, you can start to build your Abaqus model right now.